Judith Butler: Comments on Hamas, Hezbollah and the Gaza war

 Butler has been criticized for statements they have made about Hamas and Hezbollah.
-Butler was accused of describing the militant Islamist groups as "social movements that are progressive, that are on the Left, that are part of a global Left" in 2012.
+In 2006, Butler described the militant Islamist groups as "social movements that are progressive, that are on the Left, that are part of a global Left".
 They were accused of defending "Hezbollah and Hamas as progressive organizations" and supporting their tactics.

 Butler responded to these criticisms by stating that their remarks on Hamas and Hezbollah were taken completely out of context and, in so doing, their established views on non-violence were contradicted and misrepresented.
 Butler describes the origin of their remarks on Hamas and Hezbollah in the following way:

 I was asked by a member of an academic audience a few years ago whether I thought Hamas and Hezbollah belonged to "the global left" and I replied with two points.
 My first point was merely descriptive: those political organizations define themselves as anti-imperialist, and anti-imperialism is one characteristic of the global left, so on that basis one could describe them as part of the global left.
 My second point was then critical: as with any group on the left, one has to decide whether one is for that group or against that group, and one needs to critically evaluate their stand.

 After the start of the Gaza war in 2023, Butler published an essay entitled "The Compass of Mourning" in which they "condemn without qualification" the "terrifying and revolting massacre" while at the same time arguing that the attacks by Hamas should be seen in the context of the "horrors of the last seventy years".
 The article was criticized several times in German newspapers.
 Christian Geyer-Hindemith wrote in the Frankfurter Allgemeine Zeitung that Butler "makes individual atrocities disappear" through contextualization.
 Thomas E. Schmidt spoke in the Die Zeit about the "reversal of guilt".
 At the same time, Anna Mayr wrote in the Die Zeit that "countless the same thing goes on for paragraphs: Nothing can justify the violence, and you still have to see the violence of the occupying power, Israel.
 It becomes clear that [they] (understandably) doesn't know where to think next."
 Writing for Haaretz, Chaim Levinson rejected Butler's framing of the matter within a context of colonialism, saying that term is "the emptiest word in Western intellectual discourse today".